MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex2_Groups.md

 3. In **Windows PowerShell**, type the following commands (press Enter after each command):

-	- You must run the following command to connect with an authenticated account to use Active Directory cmdlet requests: <br/>
+	- You must run the following command to connect with an authenticated account to use Active Directory cmdlet requests:

 		‎**Connect-AzureAD**

 	- A new window will appear requesting your credentials.
 Sign in using Holy's Microsoft 365 account of **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and **Pa55w.rd** as the Password.

-	- You should then run the following command to display the repository of deleted groups (this should display the **Inside Sales** group that you earlier deleted):<br/>
+	- You should then run the following command to display the repository of deleted groups (this should display the **Inside Sales** group that you earlier deleted):

 		‎**Get-AzureADMSDeletedGroup**

 	- Before you can restore this deleted group, you must first copy the Object ID of the Inside Sales group that appears in the table of deleted groups.
-When you perform the next command to restore the group, you will use this ID to identify the group that you want restored. <br/>
+When you perform the next command to restore the group, you will use this ID to identify the group that you want restored.

 		To copy the ID, select the entire ID and then press Ctrl-C.

-	- You should then run the following command to retrieve and restore the deleted group whose Object ID matches the value you enter:<br/>
+	- You should then run the following command to retrieve and restore the deleted group whose Object ID matches the value you enter:

 		‎**Note:** Replace the {objectId} in the following command with the ID number for the Inside Sales group that you copied in the prior step.
 When you enter the following Restore command and you get to the point of pasting in the {objectId} parameter, press Ctrl-V to paste in the Id.
 Then press Enter to run the command. **NOTE:** If nothing happens when you hit Enter, then extraneous hidden characters may have been pasted in following the object ID.
-If this occurs, retype the command and hit the Delete key a couple of times after pressing Ctrl-V, and then press Enter again.  <br/>
+If this occurs, retype the command and hit the Delete key a couple of times after pressing Ctrl-V, and then press Enter again.

 		‎**Restore-AzureADMSDeletedDirectoryObject -Id {objectId}**